-Limited passenger trains from Tuesday, online bookings to start tomorrow
+Railways to restart passenger trains from May 12; Online booking starts today

-New Delhi, May 10: Indian Railways plans to gradually restart passenger train operations from May 12, initially with 15 pairs of trains, i.e. 30 return journeys.
+New Delhi, May 10: Indian Railways plans to gradually restart passenger train operations from May 12, initially with 15 pairs of trains and will ask passengers to arrive at the station at least an hour before departure for screening.

 Booking for reservation in these trains will start at 4 pm on May 11 and will be available only on the IRCTC website, said the railway ministry.